Peugeot 107: Facelifts

 In the beginning of 2012, the 107 received a further facelift with a revised bonnet and front bumper/grille with integrated daytime running lights.
 The interior received a leather steering wheel and a new gearshift on higher-level trims.
 The official premiere of the facelift was in the Brussels Motor Show.

+Trim levels

+There were a total of 15 trim levels or the Peugeot 107.
+These include: